 Transcript: Dangerous Advice From Health Food Store Employees

-Sometimes the advice on dietary supplements people are given are worse than worthless.
-“HIV Patients Seeking Advice from Health Food Stores” 26 stores recommended 36 different products, including some, like garlic, that can critically interfere with certain HIV meds.
+Sometimes the advice on dietary supplements people are given is worse than worthless.
+“HIV Patients Seeking Advice from Health Food Stores”—26 stores recommended 36 different products, including some, like garlic, that can critically interfere with certain HIV meds.

-What about “Health Food Stores’ Recommendations for Nausea and Migraines During Pregnancy.”
-Would health food store employees recommend supplements contraindicated in pregnancy that could cause “significant harm to the mother and/or fetus?”
+What about “Health Food Stores’ Recommendations for Nausea and Migraines During Pregnancy”?
+Would health food store employees recommend “supplements contraindicated in pregnancy that could cause significant harm to the mother and/or fetus?”
 You betcha.
-And what kills me is that there are pregnancy-safe supplements for nausea like powdered ginger, that may be effective, yet were instead advised to take a long list of untested things including herbs like feverfew and black cohosh which can cause uterine contractions and possible miscarriage.
+And what kills me is that there are pregnancy-safe supplements for nausea, like powdered ginger, that may be effective, yet they were instead advised to take a long list of untested things, including herbs like feverfew and black cohosh, which can cause uterine contractions and possible miscarriage.

 Please consider volunteering to help out on the site.